piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 To create steady propagation conditions for the negative front, the electric feld on the left boundary x = 0 is fxed to the time independent value E0.

+$$
 E(0, t) = E_0 > 0. \tag{22}
+$$
+*(4)*

-The electric feld for x > 0 is calculated by integrating the first order fluid model equation numerically over x, with the equation above as a boundary condiition.
+The electric feld for x > 0 is calculated by integrating the first order fluid model equation numerically over x, with the equation 4 as a boundary condiition.

 ## Plasma chemistry
 Uses *Diffusion-Coefficients* in the SpeciesDatabase.h5 file.